Gastonia, North Carolina

 Photo Credit: Deb L. Waters

 God Bless.
-Thank you for the visit.
-I appreciate y’all.
+Thank you for sharing your time & thoughts.
+I appreciate y ‘all.

 This blog is for my insights on life, the Bible, hiking adventures with my grandson and whatever is important to me